s4hri/dockyman/README.md

 ## 2. Minimum requirements

 * GNU/Linux OS (Ubuntu, Debian, CentOS, Alpine)
-* Basic packages: make, sudo, curl, wget
+* Basic packages: git, make, sudo, curl, wget
 * Docker CE and docker-compose (if not present, they will be installed automatically by DOCKYMAN)
 * Visual Studio Code (optional)